Saket-Upadhyay/wisdom/README.md

 > This repository contains the prototype for WiSDOM obfuscation module concept.
 Created during HackDSC'21 under Open Innovation in Data Privacy and Security domain.

+> This project is in active development phase.

 ![](docs/bannerblack.png)

 **WiSDOM : WriterScript based Data Obfuscation Module**